 It is often said that India is not a country, but a continent.
 Stretching from the frozen summits of the Himalayas to the tropical greenery of Kerala, India encompass an incomparable range of landscapes, cultures and people.
 Travelling in India allows you to meet people of several from the world’s great faiths, encounter temple rituals performed since the time of the Egyptian Pharaohs, and see ancient buildings erected centuries before the Taj Mahal.

 To visit India as a foreigner is easier than ever before.
-A growing number of cities boast gleaming new metro systems, and are linked by faster highways and speedier, more comfortable trains.
-Affordable but extravagant hotels and a thriving restaurant in the modern cities like Mumbai, make India an attractive place to visit.
+A growing number of cities boast gleaming new metro systems and are linked by faster highways and speedier, more comfortable trains.
+Affordable but extravagant hotels and thriving restaurants in modern cities like Mumbai, make India an attractive place to visit.
 Entering the country is simple, too, if you apply for your Indian e-visa online.

 However, more than twenty percent of India’s inhabitants remain below the poverty line.
 No other nation on earth has slum settlements on the scale of those in Delhi, Mumbai and Kolkata, nor so many malnourished children, uneducated women and homes without access to clean water and waste disposal.